“One day the Pharisees and Sadducees came to test Jesus’ claims by asking him to show them a miraculous sign from heaven.

 For this reason air masses are categorized (and subdivided) into 6 classes, based on where the originate (see a map of these):

 - continental arctic – cA – formed around the North Pole … very cold and very dry.
 This air often forms when a high-pressure area forms over Eastern Alaska, the Yukon, Siberia or northern Canada, usually above the Arctic Circle.
-Due to a near lack of winter solar radiation, abundant surface snow / ice cover and the continuous emission of radiation from the Earth’s surface the air will progressively become colder and colder.
-Temperatures can reach -30 degrees C to -50 degrees C. T Such air masses often plunge south across Canada and the USA during winter, but very rarely form during the summer because the sun warms the Arctic.
+Due to a near lack of winter solar radiation, abundant surface snow/ice cover and the continuous emission of radiation from the Earth’s surface, the air will progressively become colder and colder.
+Temperatures can reach -30 degrees C to -50 degrees C. Such air masses often plunge south across Canada and the USA during winter as Rossby Waves and the Zonal Index dip south, but very rarely form during the summer because the sun warms the Arctic.

 - continental polar – cP – formed in northern regions over land … cold and dry.
-These usually form farther to the south and often dominate the weather picture across central Canada and the northern USA during winter.
+These usually form farther to the south of cA air masses, and often dominate the weather picture across central Canada and the northern USA during winter.
+These air masses are the ones responsible for bringing clear, cool — but not brutally cold — weather during the winter to most of Canada (the really FRIGID temperatures are the result of cA air masses).
 Continental polar masses do form during the summer.
-These air masses are the ones responsible for bringing clear, cool — but not brutally cold — weather during the winter to most of Canada (the really FRIGID temperatures are the result of cA air masses).
-In the summer, these air masses bring clear, cool weather to the Arctic.
+In the summer, these air masses bring clear, cool weather to the Arctic, but rarely move further south.

 - maritime polar – mP – formed over northern oceans … cold and wet.
 These form over the northern Atlantic and the northern Pacific oceans.
 They usually bring cloudy, damp weather to Canada, including blizzards, snow or cold rain storms.
-They most often influence the Pacific Northwest and the Northeast.
+They most often influence the Pacific Northwest and the Northeast (Labrador, and the Atlantic Provinces).
 Since mP air is always near saturation, any lifting of the air mass (such as orographic lifting along mountain ranges) can produce widespread rain or snow.
-This air mass is notorious for producing fog, drizzle, cloudy weather and long lasting light to moderate rain (West Coast residents and Atlantic Canadians know all about these during the winter!).
-The temperature of mP air ranges from well below freezing to low 20’s C. Maritime polar air masses can form any time of the year and are usually not as cold as continental polar air masses.
+This air mass is notorious for producing fog, drizzle, cloudy weather and long lasting light to moderate rain (West Coast residents and Atlantic Canadians know all about these during the winter).
+The temperature of mP air ranges from well below freezing to low 20’s C. Maritime polar air masses can form any time of the year and are usually not as cold as continental polar air masses, because of the moderating effect of water.

 - maritime tropical – mT – formed over southern oceans … warm and wet.
 Maritime tropical air masses are most common across the eastern USA and originate over the warm waters of the southern Atlantic Ocean and the Gulf of Mexico.
-These air masses can form year round, but they are most prevalent across the USA during summer.
-Maritime tropical air masses are responsible for the hot, humid days of summer across the South and the East.
+These air masses can form year round, but they are most prevalent across southern Ontario, Quebec, the Atlantic Provinces, and much of the USA during summer.
+Maritime tropical air masses are responsible for the hot, humid days of summer across central and eastern Canada.

 - maritime equatorial – mE … formed over equatorial oceans … very warm and very wet.
 These are common along the Equator.
 Lots of heat.
 Lots of precipitation.

 Once an air mass moves out of its source region, it is modified as it encounters surface conditions different than those found in the source region.
 For example, as a polar air mass moves southward, it encounters warmer land masses and consequently, is heated by the ground below.
-Air masses typically clash in the middle latitudes, producing some very interesting weather.
+Air masses typically clash in the middle latitudes – much of southern Canada – producing some very “interesting” weather.

-During the course of the year, our weather may be influenced by several different classes of air masses (Figure 8.1 4CE; 8.2 3CE)
+During the course of the year, our weather may be influenced by several different classes of air masses (Figure 8.1 4CE, p.209; 8.2 3CE)

 On the West Coast: